middlewarehq/middleware/README.md

 ### 🐳 Using Docker

+> [!IMPORTANT]
+> We recommend minimum 16GB RAM when developing locally.

 If you don't have docker installed, please install docker [over here](https://docs.docker.com/get-docker/).
 Make sure docker is running.